 Having a fancy vocabulary is fantastic.
 Still, I sometimes question the validity of having such an asset if you don’t know how to deploy it to work with people.
 That’s also how certain people in many fields have maintained their status and control: by locking things down.
 When you dismantle some of those ideas that we have held onto, you might realize that they don’t help.
 Those ideas are actually part of the problem.

-Luana de Almeida, is a multidisciplinary Brazilian designer based in Germany.
+Luana de Almeida (she/her), is a multidisciplinary Brazilian designer based in Germany.
 After nearly ten years working in various graphic design domains, she has recently received a master’s degree in Integration Design from the Hochschule Anhalt in Dessau.
 This interview was originally conducted for Making Space, Luana’s ongoing research about intersectional feminism design pedagogies.